 I don’t know about you, but I like pretty things.
 Things that engage me.
 Shiny things.
 I enjoy seeing the same old thing in new and interesting ways.
-I suppose I’m just a visual kinda’ guy.
+I suppose I’m just a visual kinda’ person.

 Unfortunately, the desire for visual representation is at odds with the high bandwidth flood of information we’re subjected to these days.
-Even if we manage to trim the overwhelming flood of information down to a laser-focused stream, it still takes an immense amount of effort to make sense of it.
+Even if we manage to trim the overwhelming flood of information down to a laser-focused stream, it takes an immense amount of effort to make sense of it.

 For years the primary way we’ve looked at the activity or interaction within various source control management systems is via log files.
 Yep… plain, text-laden, indecipherable logs chock full of entries each a similitude of it’s predecessors.